Duration

 Wild camping: We will be spending a lot of time in remote areas during this tour and for most of the trekking sections we will be wild camping.
 Wild camping is one of the top reasons to visit Mongolia as it is completely free to roam meaning we can pitch our tents anywhere and pick only the best places to stay.
 There is also almost no light pollution, very little cloud cover and most of the country is at over 1500m which makes Mongolia one of the best locations on earth for stargazing.
 While wild camping food will be cooked for you by our chef on the campfire.
 The campfire will be kept lit into the night for you to stay up and see the stars or tell stories with your fellow travellers.
 Tents are provided but please bring your own sleeping bags or roll mats.

 Washing and water: Modern washing facilities in the Mongolian countryside can be limited therefore we opt for a more traditional style.
 In most cases, water is available from rivers and lakes for washing.
 This water can be heated up on the fire for basic body and clothes washing or you can go for a swim.
 If you do swim we ask that you don’t use any products as they can change the chemical make-up of the waterway.
-If you are using water collected from rivers please check the label and bring soaps and detergents that are natural and biodegradable.
+Please check the label and bring soaps and detergents that are natural and biodegradable.
 Many of Mongolia’s rivers and lakes are so clean they are considered safe to drink by UK standards without treatment, so we would like to keep it that way.
 For travellers, we supply bottled water and despite the access to mostly clean water we recommend filtering or boiling any water you drink from waterways for at least 1 minute before you drink it.
 We cannot guarantee it is safe without testing and we don’t want anyone to get sick.

 If you would like to know more about this tour please give us a call.
 We are always happy to answer your questions.